ewusiessel/code-institute-first-project/README.md

 <li> As a new visitor to the website, I want to easily navigate the site, so I can find what I need quickly.</li>
 <li>As a new visitor to the website, I want to view the photographers gallery, and view their work in detail.</li>
 <li>As a new visitor to the website, I want learn more about the photograper, so I can feel I connect with her as a person.</li>
-<li>As a visitor to the website, I want to be able to follow the photographer on social media, so I am kept informed about his projects and travels.</li>
+<li>As a visitor to the website, I want to be able to follow the photographer on social media, so I am kept informed about his projects.</li>
 </ol>